Hongcheng-Gao/Awesome-Long2short-on-LRMs/README.md

 ### Model Merge
-> typically merge the parameters of two models with different reasoning styles to obtain an LRMs with inclusion of different reasoning styles.
+> Model merge based methods typically merge the parameters of two models with different reasoning styles to obtain an LRMs with inclusion of different reasoning styles.

 | Time | Title                                                      |  Venue  |                           Paper                            |                            Code                            |